The Clear Edge

 • Willingness to change delivery model (not just optimize current one)

-The 7-day build takes 8 hours total.
-The leverage you create could free 10-25 hours weekly forever and unlock $20K-$40K additional monthly revenue.
+The 7-day build takes just 8 hours total.
+The leverage you create can free 10–25 hours every week, indefinitely, and unlock $20K–$40K in additional monthly revenue.

 Day 1: Current Model Analysis (3 hours)